-Ultimately, you want to create compelling and useful content so your readers see you as the go-to-source for specific topics.
+Ultimately, you want to create compelling and useful content so your readers see you as the go-to source for specific topics.
 As a result, you use content to form a long-term relationship with your readers or customers.
 However, you can also have fun content that taps into some current events or milestones by creating one-night stand or love-affair content for your customers.
 Conference websites are an example of online content that’s intended as a one night stand (well, a few nights stand).

-SAP just completed their annual Sapphire conference and created a website and mobile app for everything from registering for the conference to creating agendas and watching keynote videos.
+SAP just completed its annual Sapphire conference and created a website and mobile app for everything from registering for the conference to creating agendas and watching keynote videos.
 A love affair analog might be something related to relocating or travel planning.
 Many vacation destinations have content available to help prospective visitors, like VisitOrlando.com.